At Kaplan we believe the Practice Test is a great first step to help you get smarter with your practice so you can score higher on Test Day.

 In the days following the practice test, you'll receive a detailed score report and access to a wealth of prep resources.

-6 What if I am taking and Computer Based Test?
+6 What if I am taking a Computer Based Test?

 Reminder: Bring your laptop and power cord.